pyodide/pyodide/docs/new_packages.md

 #### `build/script`

 The script section is required for a library package (`build/library` set to true).
 For a Python package this section is optional.
 If it is specified for a Python package, the script section will be run before the build system runs `setup.py`.
-This script is run by `bash` in the root directory where the tarball was extracted.
+This script is run by `bash` in the directory where the tarball was extracted.

 #### `build/post`